-The lead person shall take the following steps to publicize this policy:
+The chief school administrator shall take the following steps to publicize this policy:

-- A. Provide a link to this policy on a prominent place on each school's website; - B. Distribute this policy annually to all staff, students and parents/guardians; and - C. Print this policy in any school publication that sets forth the comprehensive rules, procedures and standards of student conduct and in student handbooks;
+- A. Provide a link to this policy on a prominent place on the district website; - B. Provide a link to this policy on a prominent place on each school's website; - C. Distribute this policy annually to all staff, students and parents/guardians; and - D. Print this policy in any district publication that sets forth the comprehensive rules, procedures and standards of student conduct and in student handbooks;

-The school shall notify students and parents/guardians that the policy is available on the website.
-The school shall publish the name, school phone number, school address and school email address of the school antibullying coordinator and anti-bullying specialist on the home page of the website.
-The information concerning the school anti-bullying specialists shall also be maintained on the Department of Education's website.
+The district shall notify students and parents/guardians that the policy is available on the district's website.
+The district shall publish the name, school phone number, school address and school email address of the district anti-bullying coordinator on the home page of the district website.
+Each school within the district shall publish the name, school phone number, school address and school email address of the district anti-bullying coordinator and their school anti-bullying specialist on the home page of the school's website.
+The information concerning the district anti-bullying coordinator and the school anti-bullying specialists shall also be maintained on the Department of Education's website.